tonamatos/wiederhold-notes/content/MAT246/1/Relations.md

 >Let $\sim$ be an equivalence relation on a set $X$ and $x\in X$.
 >
 >1.
 An _equivalence class_ is a set of the form $[x]_\sim:=\{y\in X:x\sim y\}$;
 >2.
-We say $x$ is a _representative_ of the class $[x]_\sim$.
+I say $x$ is a _representative_ of the class $[x]_\sim$.
 >3.
 The _quotient_ is the set $X/\sim$ of all equivalence classes.

-For an example, imagine we define an equivalence relation on the set $S$ of all students taking this course by having two students be related if their first name starts with the same letter.
+For an example, I define an equivalence relation on the set $S$ of all students taking this course by having two students be related if their first name starts with the same letter.
 In this case, each equivalence class corresponds to a letter of the alphabet, and the quotient is essentially the set of all letters needed to cover all the students.
 Thus if say no student's name starts with the letter `Ñ`, this letter is omitted from the quotient.

 >[!thm] Proposition.
 >